peteknowsai/claude-forge/README.md

 # claude-forge

-> Forge your ideas into reality with Claude - AI-powered project shaping
+> Forge your ideas into reality with Claude Code - AI-powered project shaping

 ## What is claude-forge?

-A lightweight methodology that turns Claude into your complete development team.
-From ideation to implementation, claude-forge provides structure without the overhead.
+A lightweight methodology that turns Claude Code into your complete development team.
+Built specifically for Claude Code, it provides structure without the overhead, leveraging Claude Code's natural language understanding and file-aware capabilities.

 ## Installation